|

 and development are of a kind: descent with modification from a common

 ancestor.
-How could one falsify either account in either case?
+How might theoreticians falsify either account, stochastic or teleological, in either case?

-that merely increases variation among cell types, but accepts the received
+that increases variation among cell types.
+The hypothesis accepts the received

-view that ontogeny follows inhering developmental instructions, of some
+view that ontogeny proceeds according to inherent developmental predispositions, of some

-of phylogeny's supposedly stochastic mechanisms to account for ontogeny
+of evolution's supposedly stochastic mechanisms to account for ontogeny

 is meant as a reductio

-ad absurdum of the received view regarding phylogeny; i.e., if phylogenetic
+ad absurdum of the received view regarding evolution; i.e., if natural selection

-Cells cooperate and compete in an organism, and organisms cooperate and
+Cells cooperate and compete in an organism just as organisms cooperate and

 The Great Chain of Being